gdrosos/bloat-study-artifact/README.md

 and report our results,
 as depicted in Figure 9.

-To produce Figure 9, simply run:
+To produce Figure 9, run:

 ```bash
 python scripts/rq3.py data/results/qualitative_results.json \